 America First, but not any strangers just arrived from shitholes.
 Send’em back to their huts (unless they’re models) — after we take their children away from them.

 America First, but not its inconvenient Constitution and laws.
 If need be, I’ll declare some national emergency to make America Great Again.

 America First, but not as to Putin or MbS or other Real Man.
 We few Real Men are in the same business.
 We scratch each other’s backs.

 America First, but not anyone who dares challenge me.
+Enemies of The People.
 Traitors.
 Lock’em up.
 Or send’em back where they came from.

 America First, but not any election result I might seem to lose.
 That would be voter fraud.

 Voter fraud.
 What a racket I’ve made of that!
 Gone so far beyond the great American traditions of black voter suppression and gerrymandering.
 Roy Cohn would be so proud of the Big Lies (like “I have no business in Russia”), the election-eve hush money payments to Stormy, and my greenlighting of Russia’s hacking of my opponents’ email.
 Yet I scream “Voter fraud,” and they eat it up.
 I’m amazing!

 America First, regardless of the truth.
 My attitude is all the truth that matters.

 America First, especially my brand: Mammon.